 Major earthquakes can be difficult to understand and predict because they are relatively rare in the historical record.
 Working with collaborators at UC-Santa Cruz and GNS New Zealand on a project funded by NSF Geophysics and the New Zealand Catalyst Fund, I am studying ways to date fault motion using the K–Ar system in conjunction with organic biomarker proxies for fault heating.
-An early look at this work is due to be published imminently in Geology, and I am using noble gas diffusion experiments to better understand the conditions under which we can provide earthquake ages or minimum ages depending on lithology and earthquake magnitude.
+An early look at this work has been published in Geology, and I am using noble gas diffusion experiments to better understand the conditions under which we can provide earthquake ages or minimum ages depending on lithology and earthquake magnitude.

 As an undergraduate, I participated in the broad Antarctic sediment provenance research project that is ongoing at Lamont-Doherty Earth Observatory.
 Now that I am back at Lamont, I have resumed work on on 40Ar/39Ar thermochronology and (U-Th)/He thermochronology and fission track dating in collaboration with Pete Reiners and Stuart Thomson at the University of Arizona, Kathy Licht at IUPUI, and Christine Siddoway at Colorado College.
 I have studied questions such as the history of the Gamburtsev Subglacial Mountains (Cox et al., 2010), the stability of the ice sheet in the Transantarctic Mountains, and the thermal history of East Antarctica.